mxballin/adoption-records/pages/transcriptcleaning.md

 The next step for cleaning the data is a little trickier.
 Because of the way VTTs are built, multiple sentences get split across multiple rows and sometimes even a single sentence will be multiple rows.
 For the purposes of coding, it is far more useful to have the transcripts chunked into larger pieces that reflect trains of thought.
 This isn't something that can be done just by asking a program to combine rows.
 Instead, I found two ways to address this need.
 The first is rather tiresome, which is just to copy and paste the relevant text from cell to cell, which requires clicking a lot of 'edit' buttons because of how OpenRefine is built.
 The slightly faster way is to export the document to a spreadsheet editor and make use of a  `CONCAT` function that will paste multiple cell contents together, but still requires a fair amount of lot of copy and pasting, as well as selecting and deleting action in order to remove the rows that are no longer necessary.

     NOTE: While faster, the second option is still not ideal because it means removing the file from OpenRefine and needing to re-enter it in order finish cleaning the document.
 This ends up creating a whole new document because as as far as I am aware, OR doesn't have an option for versioning in such a way that you can make changes outside of OR and then update the file within the program.

+Process:

+1. CONCATENATE all cells corresponding to a single speaker (any time there is a value in the speaker column)
+2. Re-introduce the data to OpenRefine
+3. Facet for empty speaker cells (since any text from one that was empty is now concatenated) and delete those cells
+4. Facet for empty cells in the concatenated text column and fill them with the value from the original text column using the same GREL as before (accounts for single line responses)
+5. Delete the original text column

 ###### Step 8.